Tazio Nuvolari

 Tazio Giorgio Nuvolari ([ˈtattsjo ˈdʒordʒo nuvoˈlaːri]; 16 November 1892 – 11 August 1953) was an Italian racing driver.
-He first raced motorcycles and then concentrated on sports cars and single-seaters.
-A resident of Mantua, he was known as "Il Mantovano Volante" (The Flying Mantuan) and nicknamed "Nivola".
+He first raced motorcycles and then concentrated on sports cars and Grand Prix racing.
+Originally of Mantua, he was nicknamed il Mantovano Volante ("the Flying Mantuan") and Nuvola ("Cloud").
 His victories—72 major races, 150 in all—included 24 Grands Prix, five Coppa Cianos, two Mille Miglias, two Targa Florios, two RAC Tourist Trophies, a Le Mans 24-hour race, and a European Championship in Grand Prix racing.
 Ferdinand Porsche called him "the greatest driver of the past, the present, and the future".

 Biography

 Nuvolari started racing motorcycles in 1920 at the age of 27, winning the 1925 350cc European Championship.
 Having raced cars as well as motorcycles from 1925 until 1930, he then concentrated on cars, and won the 1932 European Championship with the Alfa Romeo factory team, Alfa Corse.

-After Alfa Romeo officially withdrew from Grand Prix racing Nuvolari drove for Enzo Ferrari's team, Scuderia Ferrari, who ran the Alfa Romeo cars semi-officially.
-In 1933 he won Le Mans in an Alfa Romeo as a member of Ferrari's team, and a month later won the Belgian Grand Prix in a works Maserati, having switched teams a week before the race.
+After Alfa Romeo officially withdrew from Grand Prix racing, Nuvolari drove for Scuderia Ferrari.
+The team was owned by Enzo Ferrari, who ran the Alfa Romeo cars semi-officially.
+In 1933, Nuvolari won Le Mans in an Alfa Romeo as a member of Ferrari's team, and a month later won the Belgian Grand Prix in a works Maserati, having switched teams a week before the race.
 Mussolini helped persuade Ferrari to take Nuvolari back for 1935, and in that year he won the German Grand Prix in Ferrari's outdated Alfa Romeo, defeating more powerful rivals from Mercedes-Benz and Auto Union.
 It was the only time a non-German car won a European Championship race from 1935 to 1939.

 The relationship with Ferrari deteriorated during 1937, and Nuvolari raced an Auto Union in that year's Swiss Grand Prix.
 He rejoined the Auto Union team for the 1938 season and stayed with them through 1939 until Grand Prix racing was put on hiatus by World War II.
 The only major European race he never won was the Czechoslovakian Grand Prix.

 When Nuvolari resumed racing after the war he was 54 and in poor health.
 In his final appearance in competition, driving a Cisitalia-Abarth Tipo 204A at a Palermo hillclimb on 10 April 1950, he won his class and placed fifth overall.
 He died in 1953 from a stroke.

 Personal and early life

-Nuvolari was born in Castel d'Ario near Mantua on 16 November 1892 to Arturo Nuvolari and his wife Elisa Zorzi.
-The family was well acquainted with motor racing as Arturo and his brother Giuseppe were both bicycle racers - Giuseppe was a multiple winner of the Italian national championship and was particularly admired by a young Tazio.
+Nuvolari was born in Castel d'Ario, near Mantua, on 16 November 1892 to Arturo Nuvolari and his wife Elisa Zorzi.
+The family was well acquainted with motor racing, as Arturo and his brother Giuseppe were both bicycle racers—Giuseppe was a multiple winner of the Italian national championship and was particularly admired by a young Tazio.

 Nuvolari was married to Carolina Perina, and together they had two children: Giorgio (born 4 September 1918), who died in 1937 aged 19 from myocarditis, and Alberto, who died in 1946 aged 18 from nephritis.